richardslab/EXWAS_pipeline/README.md

 ## Pipeline notes:
 ### General
   * Making conda environment on first run will take some time.
 As long as the conda cache is not deleted, the environment will not be made again.
+  * Step 1 expects 1 set of plink files for genotyped data

 ### Annotation
   * VCF for generating annotation files are specified separately from the input to run Regenie.
       * This way, sites-only VCF files can be used to generate annotation, as it is smaller file size and faster to run.